cole-glotfelty/Halligame/README.md

 - `shutdown()` : Must be called when the client is finished displaying to the terminal.
 Closes the virtual window and restores the terminal appearance to its normal state
+- `addColor(r, g, b, colorId)` : Add a new color to the palette, where r, g, and b are integers between 0 and 1000

 # Development
 Dependencies: rebar3, uv